+Environmental Impact

+Assessment Factor Code Impact Evaluation

+LAND DEVELOPMENT •

-Environmental Assessment Factor Impact Code Impact Evaluation LAND DEVELOPMENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The project includes the installation of a new greenhouse.
-The project site location(s) is classified as Agrícola General (A-G) land use.
-The proposed action is continued agricultural use of property, which is compatible with zoning and existing land use.
+Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
+The project site location is classified as Rural General (R-G).
+The proposed action is the future agricultural use of property, which is compatible with zoning and existing land use.
 Construction actions include new construction which increase the current function of the existing land use.
-There is no change in land use since the land will continue to be used for agriculture purposes.
-The project site is in a rural area of Corozal Municipio, and project activities will not contribute to urban sprawl.
-The applicant and/or construction manager is required to obtain any necessary local and territorial building and environmental permits prior to construction activities commencing.
-Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff 2 The project includes the installation of a new greenhouse.
+There will be a change in land use since the land will be used for agriculture purposes.
+The project site is in a residential area of Juana Diaz Municipio, and project activities will not contribute to urban sprawl.
+Any necessary permits should be obtained by the applicant and/or contractor from the appropriate department prior to construction activities.

+Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
 Soil suitability will be assessed prior to construction and will be addressed during local permitting processes.
-Per the USGS/NRCS Web Soil Survey, the project area crosses two (2) mapped soil series: CuF(Consumo clay, 40 to 60 percent slopes); and Mx (Mucara clay, 40 to 60 percent slopes).
 Contractors will be required to use best management practices during construction to control erosion and prevent runoff.
 The soil is currently being used for agriculture purposes.
-Landslide data from the U.S. Geological Survey (USGS) indicates less than 25 landslides per square kilometer for the project area (see Appendix A , Figure 3 - USGS Landslide Map).
-Department of Natural and Environmental Resources (DNER) authorization is required for any extraction, removal, excavation, and dredging of the components of the earth's crust.
-Hazards and Nuisances 2 The project includes the installation of a new greenhouse. including Site Safety and Noise Contractors will be required to provide health and safety plans and monitoring during construction.
-Noise levels will temporarily increase during construction which may impact surrounding neighbors; however, program activities are limited to the existing farm property and will not elevate ambient noise levels long-term.
+Landslide data from the U.S. Geological Survey (USGS) indicates no landslides per square kilometer for the project area (see Appendix A , Figure A-3- USGS Landslide Map).
+Department of Natural and Environmental Resources (DNER) authorization may be required for any

+extraction, removal, excavation, and dredging of the components of the earth's crust.
+Hazards and Nuisances including Site Safety and Noise 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
+Contractors will be required to provide health and safety plans and monitoring during construction.
+Noise levels will temporarily increase during construction; however, program activities are limited to the existing farm property and will not elevate ambient noise levels long-term.
 Contractors will be required to comply with the applicable local noise ordinances.
-Noise impacts will be mitigated by restricting construction activities to daylight hours and to the hours established in the Regulation for Noise Control and Pollution in Puerto Rico.
+Noise impacts will be mitigated by restricting construction activities to daylight hours.
+Additionally, the project does not include housing to where inhabitants would be affected.
+Energy Consumption 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
+Although the greenhouse will require some minimal energy usage to operate the pumps, the project will not result in significant additional energy consumption as it involves only the construction of a greenhouse using self-powered construction equipment on an existing farm and will not require any expansion to existing power facilities.